 - We also detail how CXL builds upon the physical and electrical interfaces of PCI Express® (PCIe®) with protocols that establish coherency, simplify the software stack, and maintain compatibility with existing standards.

-- Lastly, we review Rambus CXL solutions, which include the Rambus CXL 3.0 PHY and the CXL 2.0 Interconnect Subsystem comprising a CXL 2.0 Controller and CXL 2.0 SerDes PHY.
-The latter is are now available with integrated Integrity and Data Encryption (IDE) modules which monitor and protect against cyber and physical attacks on CXL and PCIe links.
+- Lastly, we review Rambus CXL solutions, which include the Rambus CXL 3.1 Controller.
+This IP comes with integrated Integrity and Data Encryption (IDE) modules to monitor and protect against cyber and physical attacks on CXL and PCIe links.

 -